This page lists brands for which limited information is available. For a more complete listing visit the Italian Index.

 Sources: autopuzzles.com, et al

-Built in 1891 by Enrico Pecori the machine was powered by a flat twin-cylinder engine with chain drive to the rear wheels.
+Built in 1891 by Enrico Pecori, the steam tricycle was powered by a flat twin-cylinder engine with chain drive to the rear wheels.
 It includes the definitive components of steam vehicles, with "gas compression to more than 7 atmospheres, flexible and light steering, front engine and propulsion by chain transmission, spoked wheels surrounded by a rubber tire..."

 Folding scooterette with 50cc CR Motori Italia.
 Manufacturer unknown